cvsae/bitcoind/README.md

 ### Todos
 - Each block can't have more than 1 tx, will be fixed
-- String is using instead of uint256, will be fixed
+- <del>String is using instead of uint256, will be fixed</del> Fixed
 - Coinbase transaction can't deserialized, will be fixed

 # Examples